CanopyTax/ckube/README.md

-  exec        execute a command in a container help        Help about any command logs        get logs from a service ls          list pods in kubernetes nodes       Lists pods grouped by node service     Shows a view of your services top         View cpu and memory usage for pods
+  exec        execute a command in a container help        Help about any command logs        get logs from a service ls          Interactive list of pods nodes       Lists pods grouped by node service     Interactive view of your services top         View cpu and memory usage for pods

 Flags: